diku-dk/futhark-benchmarks/accelerate/fluid/README.md

 ## The futhark code

-Please read `src-futhark/fluid-lib.fut`.
+Please read `src-futhark/fluid.fut.module` -- this is the library.
 It describes the major choices.

 ## Measurements